 Since its open-source debut, F Prime has gradually begun gaining traction as a useful flight software option for university and student projects.

-At Georgia Tech, a team has incorporated F Prime in its GT1 CubeSat, aimed to serve as an education exercise that will carry an interactive and automatic amateur radio payload.
+At Georgia Tech, a team has incorporated F Prime in its GT1 CubeSat, aimed to serve as an educational exercise that will carry an interactive and automatic amateur radio payload.

 “We chose F Prime after evaluating a handful of flight software frameworks, including the option of writing our own from scratch,” said Sterling Peet, Georgia Tech research faculty member and software lead for GT1.
 “We don’t have the resources to build all this code from scratch, use, and test it to ensure the necessary levels of reliability in-house.
 But by using F Prime, we can leverage the legacy it has and also contribute our testing and related benefits back to the F Prime community and project.”